White Paper · Charitable Giving

 Second, the same legislation introduced new limitations on charitable deductions — a 0.5% AGI floor and a 35% cap on marginal deduction value — making timing and structure more important than ever for tax-efficient giving.

-This paper explores how Guaranteed Universal Life (GUL) insurance and Donor Advised Funds (DAFs) work together to create a strategy that turns modest, predictable premiums into outsized charitable impact.
+This paper explores how Guaranteed Universal Life (GUL) insurance and Donor Advised Funds (DAFs) work together as a GUL DAF strategy that turns modest, predictable premiums into outsized charitable impact.
 The combination is particularly relevant for nonprofit executives, philanthropic families, and the financial professionals who serve them.

 The Core Idea